moviepilot/hetzner-bootstrap/README.md

 This script is only needed, when you are hosting root servers at hetzner and want to (re-)setup a server.
-This version of the script assumes you want to install Ubuntu 12.04 precise 64bit minimal and you want a software raid 1, with a 1GB /boot ext3 and ext4 for the rest of your disk.
+This version of the script assumes you want to install Ubuntu 14.04 trusty 64bit minimal and you want a software raid 1, with a 1GB /boot ext3 and ext4 for the rest of your disk.
 If that doesn't fit your needs, feel free to consult the installimage documentation and patch `hetzner-installimage.sh.template`